kaerez/JSMonkey/Hypothes.is/README.md

 Archiving a URL
 ---------------

-Browse to the URL you want to archive, then: right click on an empty place in the page -> Tampermonkey -> Hypothes.is -> Save
+Browse to the URL you want to archive, then: right click on an empty place in the page -> Tampermonkey -> Hypothes.is

-__or__

-Click on the Tampermonkey extension -> Hypothes.is -> Save